 Women are persistently under-represented in various sectors, especially at the highest of levels.
-This underlines the vitality of many of the women’s scholarships that universities and organizations around the world offer.
+This underlines the vitality of many of the Women Scholarships that universities and organizations around the world offer.

 Of course, scholarships are not doled-out to women, just by the virtue of their gender.
 Women’s scholarships come with all sorts of qualifications, including academic success, athletic accomplishment, leadership qualities, affiliation to a specific culture or race, gender, or a minority group.

 Women-centric scholarships have not always been easy to identify, but now there are several providers of free financial assistance to women who would like to seek higher education.

 It is a great opportunity for women who are keen on a scientific degree or specialization as technical schools strive to get more female students on campus and in their labs.
 In fact, there are plenty of charitable organizations that directly target this demographic and give scholarships in engineering, computer science, and many other similar fields for women.

 Scholarships in Science and Technology